 Except for matters on the Disability Committee's or Board's consent agenda, the Disability Committee or Board will adjourn to a closed session, pursuant to Cal.
-Gov't Code § 54957(b), to discuss consider a recommended Disability Determination in connection with an Application for disability retirement, or a Hearing Officer's Proposed Findings of Fact and Recommended Decision in connection with a Disability Determination, in closed session, pursuant to Cal.
-Gov't Code § 54957(b), unless the Applicant requests the matter be heard in open session.
+Gov't Code § 54957(b), to discuss a recommended Disability Determination in connection with an Application for disability retirement, or a Hearing Officer's Proposed Findings of Fact and Recommended Decision in connection with a Disability Determination, unless the Applicant requests the matter be heard in open session.

-A. Closed Session With Before or after such closed session, the Parties Present.
+A. Closed Session With the Parties Present.
 The Committee or the Board will conduct any discussion of an Application, including instances where the Board convenes and conducts its own Hearing, in closed session.
 Attendance at the closed session will be limited to 1) the Applicant; 2) counsel for the Applicant as well as any individual deemed by the Board Chair to be essential to the Applicant in the matter; 3) any OCERS disability Staff members and/or attorneys acting as advocates for the Staff recommendation or Committee recommendation; 4) Staff necessary to facilitate the Hearing (including the Recording Secretary, Clerk of the Hearing Officers and IT Staff to provide technical support); 5) the CEO; 6) the OCERS General Counsel (or their designee); and 7) outside counsel to the Board.
 Additionally, in the event the Board conducts its own hearing, witnesses called to present testimony may be permitted to attend the closed session to do so.

-Closed Session Without Parties.
-Before or after the Committee's or Board's consideration of a matter in a closed session under A, above, the Committee or the Board may adjourn to ameet in closed session with only the CEO and the OCERS General Counsel (or their designee) to provide legal advice to the Committee or the Board in connection with the merits of the case and the Board's legal obligations.
+B. Closed Session Without Parties.
+Before or after the Committee's or Board's consideration of a matter in a closed session under A, above, the Committee or the Board may adjourn to a closed session with only the CEO and the OCERS General Counsel (or their designee) to provide legal advice to the Committee or the Board in connection with the merits of the case and the Board's legal obligations.